When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 The Reality of SMSF Property Investment

-When clients approach us wanting to establish an SMSF to purchase property, we carefully examine several factors:
+When clients approach us wanting to establish an SMSF to purchase property, we carefully examine several factors: Managing an SMSF requires significant time, effort, and responsibility, as trustees must actively manage all aspects of the fund, including legal compliance, investments, and operational decisions.

 1. Concentration Risk